Accessing the Admin App

 The Synonyms Tab

-EMERSE supports a type of query expansion we call "synonyms" to help make user’s searches more thorough.
-A synonym dataset is like a web of associated terms and phrases, connecting things such as alternative phrasings, acronyms, abbreviations, misspellings, conjugations, and related concepts to one another.
+EMERSE supports a type of query expansion we call Synonyms to help make user’s searches more thorough.
+A Synonym dataset is like a network of associated terms and phrases, connecting things such as alternative phrasings, acronyms, abbreviations, misspellings, conjugations, and related concepts to one another.
 After a user has added a term or phrase into their search, EMERSE will check it against activated synonyms, and suggest connected terms and phrases which the user can select and add to their search if they wish.
-These suggested terms and phrases can include alternative phrasings, acronyms, abbreviations, misspellings, stemming, related concepts, and more.
-Only administrators can These system-wide term suggestions can be leveraged by users but can only be updated by an administrator.
+These system-wide term suggestions can be leveraged by users but can only be updated by an administrator.
 There is no need to make your own synonyms dataset since we provide several that have been formatted specifically for EMERSE, including Enesmbl gene names and associated diseases, the Human Phenotype Ontology, and others.
 Details can be found on the EMERSE website.
 You can download these datasets from the project-emerse.org website and then upload on the synonyms page described here.

 In addition to the sytem-wide Synonyms users can make their own collection of terms using the Saved Terms feature (previously called a Term Bundle), and can incorporate system-suggested Synonyms into their Bundles.
 User-created terms can be made available to other users through the Saved Terms sharing feature but they will not automatically become a part of the system-suggested Synonyms unless they are added by an administrator.